jiny2001/CVPR_paper_search_tool/README.md

 p2v.build_dictionary(args.max_dictionary_words)
 ```

-# Step 2 Detects phrases by their appearance frequency.
+## 2. Detects phrases by their appearance frequency.
 Then re-build a new corpus.

 Count occurences of words sequence.
 Unite frequent sequence words with "_".
 For ex "deep learning" is now one word, "deep_learning".